mariojvargas/csg-aks-training/README.md

 ## Disclaimer

-This project is based off of the [Black Belt AKS Hackfest Labs](https://github.com/Azure/blackbelt-aks-hackfest) and has been adapted for internal training use.
+This project is based on the [Black Belt AKS Hackfest Labs](https://github.com/Azure/blackbelt-aks-hackfest) and has been adapted for internal training use.

 ## License